hungryram/pathfindersclean/content/carpet-cleaning-friendswood-tx.md

 Some of the services that we provide include, but is not limited to; carpet cleaning services, upholstery cleaning, rug cleaning, tile and grout cleaning, air duct cleaning, water damage restoration services, commercial carpet cleaning, and so much more!
 We know that when you are searching “carpet cleaning near me”, that your choices can be overwhelming; however, we want to assure you that as far as Carpet Cleaning 77546 zip code area, we are truly one of the best carpet cleaning service companies and one of the most dedicated, too.
 We are not satisfied until our customers are satisfied; we guarantee it!

-#### Top Rated Friendswood TX Carpet Cleaning
+## Top-Rated Friendswood TX Carpet Cleaning

 If you have had an air duct cleaning near me service or carpet cleaning services near me, and you have not been fully satisfied, then our technicians will return to your property for additional cleaning work.
 This is also true with our tile cleaning services and our water restoration services, too.
 We know that you depend on us to provide you with excellent results, which we always aim to do with our first cleaning attempt; however, if you see further issues once we have left your property, we will return, in order to get the job done right.
-Customer satisfaction, and loyalty, is one of our top priorities.
+Customer satisfaction, and loyalty, are one of our top priorities.

-#### #1 Tile, Grout, Air Duct, and Rug Cleaning Services
+### #1 Tile, Grout, Air Duct, and Rug Cleaning Services

 Professionals recommend that you have your carpet cleaning on a regular basis, in order to provide for the cleanest, healthiest environment for all.
 Pathfinders Carpet Cleaning company wants to gain your repeat business and your loyalty to our superior services.
 If you have carpet cleaning projects, tile cleaning projects, upholstery cleaning projects, or any other type of similar work to be done, then please contact Pathfinders Carpet Cleaning company today!
 We look forward to hearing from you and working with you anytime!
+We are proud to also offer our [pressure washing services](https://www.pathfinderscarpetcleaning.com/pressure-washing-friendswood-tx/ "Pressure Washing") to the Friendswood area!

-### What happens when carpets retain humidity?
+#### What happens when carpets retain humidity?

 * Facilitates mold growth